numpy/numpy/doc/source/glossary.rst

    contiguous
-       An array is contiguous if it occupies a single unbroken block of memory.
+       An array is contiguous if
+           * it occupies an unbroken block of memory, and
+           * array elements with higher indexes occupy higher addresses (that is, the :term:`stride` is not negative).

    copy